Fabio Badilini

-Fabio Badilini (born 22 October 1964 in Montichiari, Brescia) is an Italian scientist and business man.
+Fabio Badilini (born 22 October 1964 in Montichiari, Brescia) is an Italian scientist and businessman.
 He has made major contributions to noninvasive electrocardiography not only through his individual contributions, but also through his truly remarkable ability to foster collaborations across scientific disciplines, academic institutions, governmental agencies, device manufacturers and industries around the world.

 Early life and education

-Badilini received a master' s degree in biomedical engineering at the Politecnico University of Milan, Italy, in 1989 under Sergio Cerutti.
+Badilini received a master's degree in biomedical engineering at the Polytechnic University of Milan, Italy, in 1989 under Sergio Cerutti.
 There he focused on aspects of heart rate variability that led to the development of computer applications that are today widely employed in the field of central nervous system analysis.
 He received his Ph.D. in electrical engineering from the University of Rochester in 1994 under Arthur J. Moss.
 His thesis was on beat-to-beat ST segment displacement assessment in Holter recordings.
 His major innovations related to ST segment variability analyses have given new impetus to improved quantitative analysis of noninvasive electrocardiographic recordings.
 His techniques and approaches are widely used.
 While working as a post-doctoral fellow with Philippe Coumel at Lariboisiere Hospital in Paris from 1994 to 1998, Badilini was instrumental in the development of the Holter Bin Method for assessing the effect of heart rate upon the QT interval that has been used in New Drug Applications to the FDA.